sindrihardar/ChessOrigin/documentation/problem_description.md

 ## User Interface

+The user interface is composed of two screens, the home screen and the chess board screen.
+The home screen will contain a button, which will take you to the game screen.
+In order to get back to the home screen from the game screen, there's a home icon/button in the top left corner of the screen.

+#### Game Screen
 There's only one screen to deal with in the game, which contains the board.

 Only the current player can select a piece.
 When the current player hovers over a selectable tile, that tile will be highlighted.